Local soda taxes would be banned in California under developing deal

 The initiative, which faces a Thursday deadline to officially qualify or be pulled from the November ballot, raises the threshold for passing any new tax or tax increase to two-thirds of voters or an elected body.
 Under California law, local taxes that contribute to general funding can win with a simple majority vote.
 The measure would also require that any charge created by a regulatory agency come back to the Legislature for final approval.

-Soda companies like Coca-Cola, Pepsi and Dr. Pepper have been the primary donors to the effort so far, funding a political action committee run by the American Beverage Association that has contributed more than $7 million as proponents gathered signatures to qualify the initiative.
+Soda companies like Coca-Cola, Pepsi and Dr Pepper have been the primary donors to the effort so far, funding a political action committee run by the American Beverage Association that has contributed more than $7 million as proponents gathered signatures to qualify the initiative.
 They are facing a growing wave of public health-driven taxes in cities across California, and the country, that appear to be hobbling sales.

 A moratorium on new taxes would be a huge financial boon to the beverage industry, which wields tremendous influence at the Capitol and has blocked bills to create statewide soda taxes for years.